 Did you know a lapse in car insurance, even if only for a short period, can lead to higher premiums?
 While there are exceptions to this rule, such as if you’re a military employee or maintaining seasonal motorcycle insurance, generally, you’ll pay more once you buy coverage again.
 Plus, driving uninsured is illegal, and could also be costly if you’re stopped by police or involved in an accident.
 Instead, save money with continuous coverage, or continuous liability insurance.
 For example, our prior coverage and “Welcome Back” discount could help you save when you choose Direct.
 If you’ve been with your current car insurance company for at least six months, simply show your insurer a copy of the declaration page with the policy details (often the first page of your policy) as proof for your discounted rate1.

 Whew, that was a lot of ways to save money!
 Did you know there are even more ways you can save?
 Click here to learn about all of Direct Auto’s driver discounts and see which ones you may qualify for!
-Then, call 1-877-DIRECT ( 1-877-463-4732 ), click online, or come into one of 400 stores in your neighborhood to speak with a friendly agent and get a personalized quote.
+Then, call 1-877-DIRECT ( 1-877-463-4732 ), click online, or come into one of 400 stores in your neighborhood to speak with a friendly insurance agent and get a personalized quote.
+We’ll help you get the cheapest car insurance possible!
 Don’t go without — go with Direct!

 Direct Auto & Life Insurance discounts are subject to terms and conditions and may not be available in all states.